 There are a few other certification bodies that are growing in popularity that are worth mentioning.

-LeSS - Large Scale Scrum (LeSS) is another certification body focused on Agile Scaling.
+Large Scale Scrum (LeSS) is another certification body focused on Agile Scaling.
 Led by Craig Larman and Bas Vodde, LeSS has also been endorsed by the Scrum Alliance.
 LeSS was late to the party on certifications and lack the name and self-promotion that has benefited SAFe.
 They offer 2 levels of certification and have a smaller following than SAFe.
 Like SAFe, I don't recommend this for beginners.
+Visit the LeSS Works website for more information.

-IC Agile - IC Agile is a new but fast growing certification body.
-IC Agile took a different approach by creating role-based learning roadmaps, and then qualifying training providers.
-So if you take the training from an approved provider, you can get the certification.
+IC Agile is a new but fast growing certification body.
+IC Agile took a different approach by creating role-based learning roadmaps, and then qualifying agile training providers.
+So if you take the agile or Scrum training from an approved provider, you can get the certification.
 IC Agile currently offers 9 different certification tracks, several of which might be applicable for beginners.
+Visit the IC Agile website for more information.

 My recommendations for Agile Training and Certification: